Karim Rashid: Personal life

 Rashid's first marriage was to digital painter Megan Lang in 1995.
-The couple later divorced in 2005.
-He met Lang in 1991 while Rashid was briefly teaching as an assistant professor at Rhode Island School of Design, she was an undergraduate student at the time.
+He met Lang in 1991 while briefly teaching as an assistant professor at the Rhode Island School of Design; she was an undergraduate student at the time.
+The couple divorced in 2005.

-In 2008, Rashid married Ivana Purić, a Serbian chemical engineer.
-He met Ivana Puric at a party in Belgrade in 2006, while working as an ambassador for the second installment of Belgrade Design Week.
-Together they have one child, Kiva Rashid born in 2013.
+In 2008, he married Ivana Purić, a Serbian chemical engineer.
+He met Ivana Puric at a party in Belgrade in 2006 while working as an ambassador for the second instalment of Belgrade Design Week.
+They have one child, born in 2013.
+They legally separated in 2016, and divorced in 2018.